Shedeur Sanders sparks No. 18 Colorado to thrilling 43-35 win over Colorado State in 2 OTs

 Deion Sanders has turned the Buffaloes into the talk of college football since taking over a team that went 1-11 last season.

-This weekend, both ESPN’s “College GameDay” and Fox’s “Big Noon Kickoff” were on campus.
-Some of the biggest names in sports and entertainment turned up in Boulder, including “The Rock” appearing on the set of GameDay and took off his jacket to reveal he was wearing Shedeur Sanders’ No. 2 jersey.
-The Buffaloes took the field to a mini-concert performed by Lil Wayne in the end zone just before kickoff ( Deion Sanders gifted him a jersey).
+This weekend, both ESPN’s “College GameDay” and Fox’s “Big Noon Kickoff” were both on campus.
+Some of the biggest names in sports and entertainment turned up in Boulder, including a mini-concert performed by Lil Wayne in the end zone just before kickoff ( Deion Sanders gifted him a jersey).
+“The Rock” appeared on the set of GameDay and took off his jacket to reveal he was wearing Shedeur Sanders’ No. 2 jersey.

-“They’ve got Lil Wayne over here, Coach Prime doing his thing.
-They’ve got a whole animal running around,” Shilo Sanders said of the pregame festivities that also included the live buffalo mascot Ralphie running the field.
-“I would’ve been so scared if I was the other team.”

 THE TAKEAWAY

-Colorado State: The Rams have lost 17 straight games to ranked teams on the road, according to Pac-12 research.
+Colorado State: The Rams have lost 17 straight games to ranked teams on the road.

 Colorado: The announced attendance was 53,141 in a game where tickets were going for an average purchase price is $214, according to TickPick.
 The Buffaloes have sold out five home games this season and are close to selling out a sixth (Arizona on Nov.
 11).